 See GPs and referrers for more information

-Almost half of our care is currently commissioned by north west London local clinical commissioning groups (CCGs), about 40 per cent is specialist care commissioned by NHS England, and about 10 per cent of our care is by other commissioners including CCGs beyond our local area.
-NHS England also has responsibility for ensuring that CCGs are fit for purpose and supporting their development.
+Historically, around half of our care has been commissioned by eight north west London local clinical commissioning groups (CCGs), about 40 per cent – specialist care, by NHS England and the remaining 10 per cent or so, by others, including CCGs beyond our local area.

 The local authorities for the eight boroughs we serve are responsible for scrutinising our organisation to make sure we are providing effective, efficient health services for local communities.